 - Email Mr Watters or the school’s admin address and someone will reply to you as quickly as possible.

 - Please do not panic.
 You just need to get your head around this.
 This is new for everyone.
 Please just try your best.
 As long as you know you are engaging with learning of any form, that is great.

 - Remember – keep reading and accessing sites such as Maths Whizz daily as a minimum.

-If anyone requires any additional support with anything at all during this period of time, whether that be school work related or not, please get in touch with us and we will aim to support in any way we possibly can.
+If anyone requires any additional support with anything at all, whether that be school work related or not, please get in touch with us and we will aim to support in any way we possibly can.
 We all must stick together!

 Other Online Platforms & Expected Daily Activities